FarronF/limerick-council-meetings/meetings/2020/01/20-Monthly Meeting of Metropolitan District of Limerick/Minutes -  Monthly Meeting of Metropolitan District of Limerick - 16th December 2019.md

 Members.
 Limerick City and County Council do not operate a placement system on

 the Housing Waiting List.
-Housing Applications are assessed in line with the Social--- 9
+Housing Applications are assessed in line with the Social
+---
+9

 Housing Assessment Regulations 2011 (SI84/2011), Priority (Medical, Homeless,